Elementary Education, MA

 Offered in: Chicago

 Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 credit hours at the undergraduate level, and a passing score on the Test of Academic Proficiency or an ACT or SAT score that meets the state's criterion.
 Professional dispositions also must be demonstrated.
-A total of 24 credit hours of courses in a teaching discipline (English, math, history, etc.) are required for an endorsement to teach at the middle school level.
+A total of 24 credit hours of courses in a teaching discipline (English, math, social studies, and science etc.) are required for an endorsement to teach at the middle school level.

 To be awarded the MA in Elementary Education, students must successfully complete a 42 credit hour program of study, and all requirements for the teaching license.
 39 credit hours of education courses are required for the license; students may earn the license prior to completing the MA degree.